Emma (novel): Principal characters

 Isabella Knightley (née Woodhouse) is the elder sister of Emma, by seven years, and daughter of Henry.
 She is married to John Knightley.
 She lives in London with her husband and their five children (Henry, 'little' John, Bella, 'little' Emma, and George).
-She is similar in disposition to her father, and her relationship to Mr. Wingfield, (her family's physician) mirrors that of her father's to Mr. Perry.
+She is similar in disposition to her father, and her relationship to Mr Wingfield, (her family's physician) mirrors that of her father's to Mr Perry.

 John Knightley is Isabella's husband and George's younger brother, 31 years old.
-He is an attorney by profession.
+He is a lawyer (either a barrister or solicitor) by profession.
 Like the others raised in the area, he is a friend of Jane Fairfax.
-He greatly enjoys the company of his family, including his brother and his Woodhouse in-laws, but is not a very sociable sort of man.
-He is forthright with Emma, his sister-in-law, and close to his brother.
+He greatly enjoys the company of his family, including his brother and his Woodhouse in-laws, but is not a very sociable man.
+He is forthright with Emma, his sister-in-law.